 - You have been exposed to someone who has tested positive for COVID-19.

-- You are returning from personal travel to another state or country, with the exception of several states contiguous to NY (New Jersey, Pennsylvania, Connecticut, Vermont and Massachusetts).
+- You are returning from travel to another country.
 You can “test out” of quarantine as described below.

-If you meet any of the above criteria you must also notify your supervisor and the Lab's Occupational Medicine Clinic (OMC) before returning to work.
-Staff who are unable to work from home should contact their Human Resources Manager for guidance.
+If you meet any of the above criteria, you must also notify your supervisor and the Lab's Occupational Medicine Clinic (OMC) before returning to work.
+Staff who are unable to work from home should follow the guidance on the COVID-19 Resources site and contact their Human Resources Manager or manager if they have questions.

 Individuals exposed to COVID-19 can end their quarantine after 10 days without a testing requirement as long as they are not exhibiting COVID-19 symptoms during the quarantine period.
 After day 10 is reached, individuals must continue monitoring for COVID-19 symptoms through day 14 and if any develop, they should immediately self-isolate.

 You no longer have to quarantine after domestic travel